illinois-ceesd/mirgecom/doc/model/model.rst

 .. _NS-eqns:

 *MIRGE-Com* provides capabilities for solving the compressible Navier-Stokes equations for a number of mixture species = $N_s$, with chemical reactions on unstructured meshes in a Discontinuous-Galerkin setting.
+The formulation presented here is after [Ihme_2014]_ and [Cook_2009]_.
 The basic conservation equations are as follows:

 .. math::
     \partial_{t}{\rho} + \partial_{j}{\rho v_j} &= S_\rho \\